-- (i) For stocks and stock complexes required to have an ABC, each Council must establish an ABC control rule that accounts for scientific uncertainty in the OFL and the Council's risk policy.
-The Council's risk policy could be based, on an acceptable probability (at least 50 percent) that catch equal to the stock's ABC will not result in overfishing, but other appropriate methods can be used.
+(i) For stocks and stock complexes required to have an ABC, each Council must establish an ABC control rule that accounts for scientific uncertainty in the OFL and for the Council's risk policy, and that is based on a comprehensive analysis that shows how the control rule prevents overfishing.
+The Council's risk policy could be based on an acceptable probability (at least 50 percent) that catch equal to the stock's ABC will not result in overfishing, but other appropriate methods can be used.
 When determining the risk policy, Councils could consider the economic, social, and ecological trade-offs between being more or less risk averse.
 The Council's choice of a risk policy cannot result in an ABC that exceeds the OFL.
-The process of establishing an ABC control rule mayeould also involve science advisors or the peer review process established under Magnuson-Stevens Act section 302(g)(1)(E). - (ii) The ABC control rule must articulate how ABC will be set compared to the OFL based on the scientific knowledge about the stock or stock complex and taking into account scientific uncertainty (see paragraph (f)(1)(vi) of this section). - The ABC control rule should consider reducing fishing mortality as stock size declines below B{msy} and as scientific uncertainty increases, and may establish a stock abundance level below which directed fishing would not be allowed.
-Whenee scientific uncertainty cannot be directly calculated, such as when proxies are used, then a proxy for the uncertainty itself should be established based on the best scientific information, including comparison to other stocks.
+The process of establishing an ABC control rule may could also involve science advisors or the peer review process established under Magnuson-Stevens Act section 302(g)(1)(E).

+(ii) The ABC control rule must articulate how ABC will be set compared to the OFL based on the scientific knowledge about the stock or stock complex and taking into account scientific uncertainty (see paragraph (f)(1)(vi) of this section).
+The ABC control rule should consider reducing fishing mortality as stock size declines below B{msy} and as scientific uncertainty increases, and may establish a stock abundance level below which fishing would not be allowed.
+Whenre scientific uncertainty cannot be directly calculated, such as when proxies are used, then a proxy for the uncertainty should be established based on the best scientific information, including comparison to other stocks.
 The control rule may be used in a tiered approach to address different levels of scientific uncertainty.
-Councils can develop ABC control rules that allow for changes in catch limits to be phased-in over time or to account for the carry-over of some of the unused portion of the ACL from one year to the next; in which case, the Council must provide a comprehensive analysis and articulate within their FMP when the control rule can and cannot be used and how the control rule prevents overfishing.
+Councils can develop ABC control rules that allow for changes in catch limits to be phased-in over time or to account for the carry-over of some of the unused portion of the ACL from one year to the next.
+The Council must articulate within its FMP when the phase-in and/or carry-over provisions of the control rule can and cannot be used and how each provision prevents overfishing, based on a comprehensive analysis.